Obsessive Compulsive Disorder (OCD) Treatment in Halifax

 ● Learning (and regularly practicing) stress and relaxation strategies

-Obsessive Compulsive Disorder is treatable.
-If you would like help for OCD (and live in the areas of Halifax, Bedford, or Dartmouth) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions or if you would like to set up an initial consultation.
+If you would like help for OCD (and live in the areas of Halifax, Bedford, Dartmouth, or anywhere in Nova Scotia) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions or if you would like to set up an initial consultation.